-NM Areas Reviewed (continued) Findings Recommendations Reassessments for continued EAM competency were completed at the time of renewal of privileges or scope of practice and included: Review of clinician-specific EAM data Subject matter content elements and completion of a written test Successful demonstration of procedural skills on airway simulators or mannequins At least one occurrence of successful airway management and intubation in the preceding 2 years, written certification of competency by the supervisor, or successful demonstration of skills to the subject matter expert A statement related to EAM if the clinician was not a licensed independent practitioner The facility had a clinician with EAM privileges or scope of practice or an anesthesiology staff member available during all hours the facility provided patient care.
-Video equipment to confirm proper placement of breathing tubes was available for immediate clinician use.
-The facility complied with any additional elements required by VHA or local policy.
+NM Areas Reviewed (continued) Findings Recommendations Reassessments for continued EAM competency were completed at the time of renewal of privileges or scope of practice and included: Review of clinician-specific EAM data Subject matter content elements and completion of a written test Successful demonstration of procedural skills on airway simulators or mannequins At least one occurrence of successful airway management and intubation in the preceding 2 years, written certification of competency by the supervisor, or successful demonstration of skills to the subject matter expert A statement related to EAM if the clinician was not a licensed independent practitioner X The facility had a clinician with EAM privileges or scope of practice or an anesthesiology staff member available during all hours the facility provided patient care.
+None of the 30 sampled days had EAM coverage during all hours the facility provided patient care.
+9. We recommended that the facility ensure a clinician with emergency airway management privileges or scope of practice or an anesthesiology staff member is available during all hours the facility provides patient care and that facility managers monitor compliance.
+Video equipment to confirm proper placement of breathing tubes was available for immediate clinician use. •